kbarszczak/Tourister/README.md

 ## Possible improvements

 There are some things that may be improved.
 Those are some of them:
-- find a better places description to create an interest vector more precisely related with the place
+- find a better places description to create an interest vector more precisely related to the place
 - modify the training dataset and create it by taking more reliable data